 Instructions have been emailed over the preceding months regarding the 2020–2021 application materials and our deadline.
 Reminders will continue to be sent bi-weekly to those students with incomplete applications.
 Returning undergraduates who did not submit their application with all supporting documentation by this deadline are not guaranteed full consideration for need-based University grant assistance and may have their institutional aid reduced due to limited funding.
 Read more about our late policy in the FA Handbook.
 Please contact your financial aid counselor if you have concerns about submitting your application materials in a timely manner due to the impacts of COVID-19.

-Select undergraduate students are required to submit additional paperwork (copies of 2017 federal taxes, verification worksheets, non-tax filer statements, etc) to the College Board’s IDOC service.
-We ask that you do not send these items into the Financial Aid Office.
+Select undergraduate students are required to submit additional paperwork (copies of 2018 federal taxes, verification worksheets, non-tax filer statements, etc) to the College Board’s IDOC service.
 If you are required to submit your application via IDOC, you should send all required paper documents directly to the College Board and not the Financial Aid Office.
 Instructions can be found by logging in to your FAOnline account and reviewing the Required Document screen.
 If you have questions, please contact your financial aid counselor.

 Students required to complete IDOC will be emailed by the College Board with instructions on activating their online IDOC account.
 Students must have either a CSS Profile or FAFSA already on file with the Financial Aid Office before this email will be sent by the College Board.
 To ensure that you receive IDOC correspondence from the College Board, please add collegeboard.org, collegeboard.com, and student-1.com domains to the safe senders list on your email system.